 With the ability to track readers’ choices and habits, online reading challenges also offer school districts an incredible opportunity to get to know their readers.
 Understanding students’ reading habits and where their interests lie can help educators target reading initiatives to support students the way they prefer to read, while the data can help identify struggling students who might need more help.
 This is where Beanstack shines.

-For administrators, Beanstack provides an analytics dashboard to understand student reading habits and demonstrate the role that school libraries play in academic success.
+For administrators, Beanstack provides an analytics dashboard to understand student reading habits and demonstrate school libraries' role in academic success.
 The data also helps administrators and teachers determine how their students match up to national standards.
 For librarians, Beanstack offers insight into the books students are reading, which guides purchasing decisions and activities.
-And for students, Beanstack turns reading into a game, with a record of books read, interactive activities, the opportunity to write reviews their peers can read, and badges for reading streaks.
+For students, Beanstack turns reading into a game, with a record of books read, interactive activities, the opportunity to write reviews their peers can read, and badges for reading streaks as prizes.

 Community Literacy in the Digital Age

-When you know your readers, you can fully support them – whether you are an administrator fighting for library funding or a parent tracking your child’s reading habits.
+When you know your readers, you can fully support them when they need assistance – whether you are an administrator fighting for library funding or a parent tracking your child’s reading habits.
 Fostering a culture of reading is a community effort, and digital reading challenges provide the structure and motivation students need, along with the data to support long-term student success.
-Whether it is a single school reading challenge or a district-wide reading challenge, community literacy will grow, test scores will increase, and students will develop a lifelong love of reading.
+Whether it is a single-school building or district-wide reading challenge, community literacy will grow, test scores will increase, and students will develop a lifelong love of reading.

-Ready to kick-off a reading challenge at your library or school?
-Contact us today for a personalized demo of Beanstack and learn about our library of ready-made templates.
+Ready to kick off a reading challenge at your library or school?
+Contact us today for a personalized demo of Beanstack and learn about our library of ready-made templates for all ages, children and teens alike.